jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

-I used lots of images and videos in the book.
-I didn't make most of the media.
-I only edited and borrowed from the hard-working creators filling the internet up with useful articles, shows, and lessons.

-Also, I use pop culture references such as those of Star Wars, Harry Potter, The Office, and computer games (e.g., Civilization).
+I used lots of online videos and pop culture references such as those of Star Wars, Harry Potter, The Office, and computer games (e.g., Civilization).
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.

-Note, you'll have to press play or enable sound on the videos.
+Keep in mind, you'll have to press play or enable sound on the videos.

-I'm still getting reader feedback.
+I'm still getting reader feedback before final polishing.
 If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can write on this webpage by clicking "edit" at the top.
-You'll need an account but you can delete it, and all your data, whenever you want.
+Or, fitting to internet culture, you can write on this webpage by clicking "edit" at the top, the "eye" on the top left (or Ctrl+Alt+V), and then the paragraph you want to comment on.
+You can make an account or not, that's up to you.

-Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes.
-For Firefox press _F9_, and Safari _Command-Shift-R_ to turn the reader on/off.
+Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes that let you customize the screen.
+For Firefox press _F9_, and Safari _Command-Shift-R_ to turn the feature on/off.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
-Reader modes lets you customize the screen as you like it.
-Some disable videos, so I put a link to them in the caption for you to tap and watch.
+Some readers disable videos, so I put a link to them in the caption for you to tap and watch.

 ---